Self-Publishing Tips

 Here is a cheat sheet for gesture descriptions.
 (Trust me; you’ll get sick of writing, “She paced the sidewalk.”
 My characters tend to pace a lot.
 And sometimes they shrug.)

-And speaking of overused words, the best online thesaurus I’ve found is Power Thesaurus.
-Don’t bother with the others, except perhaps wordhippo, which is also quite comprehensive.
-The others give you maybe twelve options.
+And speaking of overused words, the best online thesauruses I’ve found are Power Thesaurus and wordhippo.
+Don’t bother with the others.
+They offer maybe twelve options.
 Power Thesaurus gives you approximately ninety-nine for every word.
 Wordhippo offers fewer, but its suggestions are relevant; not mundane and off-topic.

 If you’re writing about another era, like I did with “Once In A Blue Moon”, or adding an element to your story you know nothing about (say, for example, the wheat harvest in the upper Midwest in 1955), and you’re not some kind of savant, you’ll need to research all kinds of things you never, ever thought you’d ever look up.
 I wonder sometimes what the FBI would think if they perused my browsing history.
 I’m hoping that occasion never arises, but they would logically conclude that I’m researching ways to “off” someone.
 (I’m honestly not.)